Dhari Devi Temple Overview

 - Evening: She appears as an old woman, symbolizing wisdom and maturity.

 ✓Additionally, Goddess Dhari Devi is believed to exist in two parts.
 The upper half of the idol is worshipped at Dhari Devi Temple in Kalyasaur, where she appears in a calm form.
-The lower half is enshrined at Kalimath Temple, where she is worshipped in a fierce form of Maa Kali.
+The lower half is at Kalimath Temple, where she is worshipped in a fierce form of Maa Kali.

 Why is Maa Dhari Devi the Guardian of Char Dham?

-Maa Dhari Devi is revered as the Guardian of Char Dham because she is believed to protect the four sacred shrines of Uttarakhand — Kedarnath Temple, Badrinath Temple, Gangotri Temple, and Yamunotri Temple.
+Maa Dhari Devi is revered as the Guardian of Char Dham Temples because she is believed to protect the four sacred shrines of Uttarakhand — Kedarnath Temple, Badrinath Temple, Gangotri Temple, and Yamunotri Temple.

 According to local belief, she is a manifestation of Goddess Kali who safeguards the entire Char Dham circuit and protects the region from natural calamities.